fluidjax/assets/docs/qredochain.md

 ## Peg-Out

+Peg-Out is the final part of the process of withdrawing underlying funds out of the Qredo system.
-Peg-Out is a MPC generated transaction upon the broadcast of the settlement transaction.
-It confirms that a Bitcoin Node has accepted the underlying BTC Transaction, it reduces the balance of the Qredochain Wallet, and unlocks it to enable further transfers
+Peg-Out is represented by an MPC generated transaction, send to the Qredochain upon successful broadcast of the settlement transaction via the underlying chain's Node.
+This MPC Generated "Peg-Out" Transaction confirms that a Bitcoin Node has accepted the underlying BTC Transaction, and then Qredochain  reduces the balance of the Qredochain Wallet appropriately, and unlocks it to enable further transfers.

 ---